 Nothing lasts forever, but surely a new washing machine or dryer should last more than a year or two before falling apart?
-Unfortunately, numerous readers who bought Cabrio-model washers from Whirlpool have written us to complain of that exact problem.
-With over a week left in September, consider this sampling of complaints we’ve received just since the turn of the month:
+Unfortunately, numerous readers who bought Cabrio-model washers from Whirlpool have written us to mention that exact problem.
+With over a week left in September, consider this sampling of reports we’ve received just since the turn of the month:

 Larry H. of Madison, Ohio, wrote us on Sept.
 21 to say that when he and his wife bought a new washer last year, “[W]e thought we would spend the money and buy top of the line.”
 They decided to buy a Cabrio.

 “Within the first year the control board went bad, replaced under warranty,” Larry told us.
 “Now, no matter how little or much of a load the wife puts in this piece of crap, it goes off balance! ... customer service doesn't give a crap because we also saw no need for an extended warranty having made such a large investment in a washing machine that we thought was built with a high standard of quality.”